CannonContraption/blag/content/ps4.md

 The PS4 is powered internally by an AMD Radeon GPU based on an early version of their GCN architecture.
 GCN was able to hang onto life even in the desktop space from 2012 or 2013 all the way up until 2019 without really falling too far behind in the product categories it competed in, so this component is pretty strong.

-However, the PS4 is also powered by a double-core version of the AMD Jaguar mobile CPU.
+However, the PS4 is also powered by an 8-core version of the AMD Jaguar mobile CPU.
 So, the PS4 has 8 "cores" of computing power at its disposal, all within a strict power budget.
 In reality, that's 4 cores with 8 integer units between them, like most of AMD's CPUs of the time.
 This is weak, and I'll touch on where this becomes a problem later, but this is just some foreshadowing.
 It sucks.
 It works, but it sucks.

 The system comes equipped with 2 front-facing USB ports (yuck), and physical power and eject buttons.
 It has the usual set of ports on the back for a cheap modern console, power, 8P8C Ethernet, HDMI, and a mystery "AUX" port used by the camera and basically nothing else.
 It has a Blu-Ray drive above the power and eject buttons.